 As a blog writer, I asked Labour’s press office to clarify Labour’s position on free movement.
 I mentioned this post.
-They said my query had been forwarded to the office of Dianne Abbott – the stubbornly metrocentric shadow home secretary.
-I haven’t had a reply.
+They said my query had been forwarded to the office of Diane Abbott – the stubbornly metrocentric shadow home secretary.
+I had no reply.

 It was reported that the UK Conservative government planned to offer the EU a post-Brexit immigration plan very similar to current free movement rules.
 The plan would see a high level of access to the UK for EU citizens in the future, but would leave the UK government power to halt it in certain circumstances.